Dresden Illuminated Manuscript of the Sachsenspiegel

-Dresden’s manuscript originated between 1295 and 1363 in the area of Meißen.
+Dresden’s manuscript originated between 1343 and 1363 in the area of Meißen.
 Its 924 image sequences on 92 pages are not only the most extensive remaining scenes, but are considered to be the most artistically valuable.
-This manuscript has been in the Dresden library since the time of Prince Augustus, Elector of Saxony (1553-1586).
+This manuscript has been in the Dresden Electoral Library since the time of Augustus, Elector of Saxony (1553-1586).

 The Wolfenbüttel Illuminated Manuscript:

-More recent than and highly influenced by the Dresden manuscript, this codex originated between 1348 and 1371, and contains 776 image sequences on 86 pages.
-It was acquired for the Wolfenbüttel Library in 1651 by Duke Augustus of Brunswick-Lüneburg, the godchild of Dresden’s elector prince.
+a more recent sister manuscript to (copy of?) the Dresden manuscript, this codex originated between 1348 and 1371, and contains 776 image sequences on 86 pages.
+It was acquired for the Wolfenbüttel Library in 1651 by Duke Augustus II of Brunswick-Lüneburg (1579-1666), the godchild of Elector August of Saxony.